The power of strengths based leadership

 3. Identifying and managing ‘blindspots’

-What I found most powerful about the strengths-led approach is how it recognises no-one is perfect.
+What I found most powerful about the strengths based leadership approach is how it recognises no-one is perfect.
 Identifying and celebrating strengths is important, but so is acknowledging and accepting that these strengths often have as a flip side a weakness, or what Gallup calls a ‘blindspot’.

 Back to my earlier example of John, signature talents like ’empathy’ and ‘developer’ make him well suited to a role in people development, such as a mentor or coach.
 The flip side might be relative weaknesses in the ‘communication’ and ‘command’ talents.
 With a strengths-led approach, there are several solutions here: